Sheyla Bonnick: Other ventures

 Bonnick published the book "Women Are Like Cats And Men Are Like Dogs - Or Are They?" under pseudonym Kat Brown.

 Bonnick owns fashion line BONNIE FASHIONS which specialises in exclusive stage and evening wear.

-Bonnick co-designed board games Kivi, Eye Catch and Sneak Peak.
+Bonnick co-designed board games Kivi, Eye Catch and Sneak Peek.
 Eye Catch was a 2019 MinD-Spielepreis Short Game nominee (the award of the German Mensa organization).
 Kivi was awarded the 2016 Vuoden Peli Party Game of the Year.

 Personal life

 Bonnick and her Icelandic husband reside in London.
 They also have a home in Spain.

 Bonnick's hobbies/interests include reading, writing, astrology, psychology, cooking, sports, philosophy, complimentary medicines and dressmaking.

 Bonnick is a patron of Second Chance Animal Rescue which is situated in Swanley, Kent.